jubatus/website/source/ja/method.rst

 Reference
 ---------

 ..
-[MacQueen1967] J. MacQueen.
-"Some methods for classification and analysis of multivariate observations."
-Proc.
-Fifth Berkeley Symp. on Math.
-Statist. and Prob., Vol. 1 (Univ. of Calif.
-Press, 1967), 281-297.
-..
 [Feldman2011a] D. Feldman, M. Langberg.
 "A Unified Framework for Approximating and Clustering Data."
 STOC '11: Proceedings of the 43rd annual ACM Symposium on Theory of Computing, pp. 569-578.
 ..
 [Feldman2011b] D. Feldman, M. Faulkner, A. Krause.
 "Scalable Training of Mixture Models via Coresets."
 Advances in Neural Information Processing Systems 24, 2011.